 Extra Horse Teeth

 Some horses may grow wolf teeth and tushes or canines.
 These are extra teeth that grow in the toothless bar of the horse's mouth between the front teeth and back.
 Sometimes these teeth may have to be removed if they interfere with the bit or cause discomfort for the horse.
 These teeth usually come in by the time the horse is five years of age.
 Some horses will not have them at all, or for some, they may not be a problem.

 Care of Horse Teeth

 Because horse's teeth grow throughout most of their lifespan and may not wear evenly, your horse will need to be checked by a veterinarian or equine dentist about once per year.
-Your horse may need to be floated, removing any sharp edges or hooks that will prevent him from chewing properly and holding a bit or wearing a hackamore comfortably.
+Your horse may need to be floated, removing by filing any sharp edges or hooks that will prevent him from chewing properly and holding a bit or wearing a hackamore comfortably.

 Detailed Diagrams and Explanations of Horse Teeth